 That includes sticking star Tom Hardy on a flexible pole attached to a car, surrounded by guys on poles attached to other cars, all speeding along at 80 miles per hour while, very carefully, blowing things up all around them.

-And so Fury Road replaces Road Warrior and Beyond Thunderdome with one film that's better than both of them put together.
-For all intents and purposes, the film is also the amalgamation of its two predecessors, both visually and narratively.
+And so Fury Road replaces Road Warrior and Beyond Thunderdome with one film that’s better than both of them put together.
+For all intents and purposes, the most recent Mad Max movie is also the amalgamation of its two predecessors, both visually and narratively.

-The juxtaposition of elements in the film generally breaks down along these lines:
+The juxtaposition of elements in George Miller’s latest generally breaks down along these lines:

-- Western concerns, iconography, symbols, and history, in addition to the Y chromosome make up one set of forces – generally, the forces of destruction.
+- Western concerns, iconography, symbols, and history, in addition to the Y chromosome make up one set of forces – mostly, the forces of destruction.

 - Aboriginal cultures, beliefs, languages, and symbolism, plus the XX chromosome pairing represent the opposite of destruction.